Story: Cruickshank, Margaret Barnet

-Margaret Barnet Cruickshank was born on 1 January 1873, the eldest, with her twin sister, of seven children of George Cruickshank, a contractor and farmer, and his wife, Margaret Taggart.
+Margaret Barnet (Barnett) Cruickshank was born on 1 January 1873, the eldest, with her twin sister, of seven children of George Cruickshank, a contractor and farmer, and his wife, Margaret Taggart.
 During this period the family were living in Hawksbury (later Waikouaiti), Otago, though the twins' place of birth was registered at Palmerston.
 When Margaret and her twin, Christian (known as Christina), were about 10 years old their mother became ill.
 To help the family cope the girls alternated attending school.
 One stayed home to care for the five younger children in the family, and in the evening the other one taught her twin what she had learned at school during the day.
 Their mother died on 19 June 1883.

 After attending Palmerston District High School, Margaret went to Otago Girls' High School, where she was joint dux with her sister and won a New Zealand University Junior Scholarship in 1891.
 Christina Cruickshank eventually gained an MA and an MSc at the University of Otago and became principal of Wanganui Girls' College.
 Margaret followed Emily Siedeberg, a friend of hers at school, into the University of Otago Medical School and became the second woman in New Zealand to complete a medical course.
 She graduated with the degree of Bachelor of Medicine in 1897, one year after Siedeberg.